 This will, however, always result in errors since the measurements are digital and usually biased.
 Digitalisation implies information loss since the measured value is quantized.
 For example, 16 bits correspond to 65535 different numbers, which are mapped to the sensor range of ±60m/s².
 The smallest change is, therefore, 1.83 mm/s².
 Biased means that the process of converting to a digital number comes with the problem of the zero point being shifted.
 So, instead of measuring zero, a small other value is measured, which we call bias.
 The high frequency of the IMUs adds to the problem so that the integrations quickly diverge, which we call drift.

-Learn about another of our HumanTech technologies, which promises improved efficiency and accuracy for the architecture, engineering, and construction (AEC) industry: scan to BIM, explained by Mahdi Chamseddine, an M.Sc. researcher at the German Research Center for Artificial Intelligence (DFKI).
+Learn about another of our HumanTech technologies, which promises improved efficiency and accuracy for the architecture, engineering, and construction (AEC) industries: scan to BIM, explained by Mahdi Chamseddine, an M.Sc. researcher at the German Research Center for Artificial Intelligence (DFKI).

 Stay tuned to our news, newsletter, and social media channels (LinkedIn, Twitter and YouTube) to follow our journey toward accelerating the digital transformation of construction!